jerryorta-dev/nx-angular-demo/README.md

 ## Directory Structure

-The monorepo is structured as follows:
+The monorepo is structured as follows ( not including e2e apps ):

 ```
 apps/